MENU

 Appeals Process

-Your appeal will be investigated by the Mobility Support Team leader who will make the decision on your appeal.
-If the decision requires a further assessment an appointment will be arranged by out independent expert assessor.
-Once the assessment is complete a final decision on your application will be provided by the Head of Parking and Mobility.
+Your appeal will be investigated by the a senior officer who will make the decision on your appeal within 8 weeks.
+If the decision requires a further assessment, an appointment will be arranged by our independent expert assessor.
+Once the assessment is complete a final decision on your application will be provided.

-If your appeal is unsuccessful, you will not be able to reapply for 6 months (from the date of the final decision outcome), unless there is a significant change in your mobility.
+If your appeal is unsuccessful, you will not be able to reapply for 9 months (from the date of the final decision outcome), unless there is a significant change in your mobility where you will be required to submit new supporting evidence in line with the eligibility criteria.

 Submit an appeal